 Can I install a keyboard tray on a standing desk with a crossbar?

 Yes, but you need the right mounting setup.
 UPLIFT includes track spacers specifically for this purpose.
-The Humanscale Float’s short 12.5-inch track also helps it fit on desks where longer-tracked trays won’t.
-The KT1 and KT2 clamp to the desk edge, so crossbars aren’t an issue for those.
+The Humanscale Float’s short 12.5-inch track fits on desks where longer-tracked trays won’t.
+The KT1 and KT2 clamp to the desk edge, so crossbars aren’t an issue.
+The VIVO clamp-on also bypasses crossbar issues entirely.
 Always measure your available depth before ordering.

 How much negative tilt do I actually need?

 For seated desk work, -10 to -15 degrees keeps your wrists neutral.
 Standing desk users typically find -15 to -20 degrees comfortable.
 Treadmill desk users — where your hands are further from the keyboard — may need -25 to -35 degrees.
-If you split time between sitting and standing, look for a tray with easy tilt adjustment so you can switch angles quickly.
+If you split time between sitting and standing, look for a tray with easy tilt adjustment so you can switch angles without a tool.

 Is a keyboard tray worth it if I already have a standing desk?

 Absolutely.
 A standing desk adjusts your overall work surface height, but it can’t separate your keyboard height from your monitor height.
-That separation is critical — your monitor needs to be at eye level while your keyboard needs to be at elbow level.
+That separation is what matters — your monitor needs to be at eye level while your keyboard needs to be at elbow level.
 A keyboard tray creates that split.
-It’s the most cost-effective ergonomic upgrade you can add to a standing desk.
+It’s one of the most cost-effective ergonomic upgrades you can add to any desk.

 Will a keyboard tray fit my laptop?

-Most keyboard trays work fine with external keyboards, but laptops are tricky.
+Most keyboard trays work fine with external keyboards, but laptops are trickier.
 The platform needs to be deep enough (9 inches minimum) and stable enough to hold the laptop’s weight.
 The Humanscale Float and UPLIFT Big Standard can handle it.
 The KT1 and KT2’s narrower platforms are tight for most laptops.
-A better solution for laptop users is an external keyboard on the tray with the laptop on the desk as a secondary screen.
+For laptop users, the better approach is an external keyboard on the tray with the laptop on the desk as a secondary screen.

 What’s the difference between the KT1 and KT2?

-Arm length.
-The KT1 adjusts from 4.5 inches below your desk to desk height — sitting only.
+Arm length — and that difference defines their use cases entirely.
+The KT1 adjusts from 4.5 inches below your desk to desk height, making it a sitting-only solution.
 The KT2’s extended arm reaches 10 inches below to 8.5 inches above the desk, making it the only budget option that works for standing.
 If you have a sit-stand setup, get the KT2.
 If your desk stays at one height, save $40 with the KT1.

 The Bottom Line

-For most standing desk users, the UPLIFT Big Standard is the pick.
-It has the widest platform, a 15-year warranty, and starts at $114 — hard to argue with that combination.
-Upgrade to the Quick-Adjust mechanism for $50 if you switch between sitting and standing frequently.
+For most standing desk users, the UPLIFT Big Standard is the right call.
+The widest platform in this roundup, a 15-year warranty, and a starting price of $114 — hard to argue with.
+Add the Quick-Adjust mechanism for $50 if you switch positions multiple times a day.

-If you want the absolute best and don’t mind the price, the Humanscale Float is the most refined keyboard tray you can buy.
-The integrated mousing surface, phenolic construction, and 15-year warranty justify the $382 price tag for anyone who types eight-plus hours a day.
+If you want the absolute best and budget isn’t a constraint, the Humanscale Float at $382 is the most refined keyboard tray available.
+Integrated mousing surface, phenolic construction, 15-year warranty — it’s built for people who type eight-plus hours daily and expect their equipment to match.

-On a budget?
-The KT2 at $130 is the cheapest way to add proper keyboard ergonomics to a standing desk.
-Just know you’re trading platform width and warranty length for the savings.
+On a budget with a standing desk?
+The KT2 at $130 is the cheapest way to get keyboard ergonomics that actually works at standing height.
+You’re trading platform width and warranty coverage for the savings, but the above-desk height range is genuinely useful.